 Enable education providers to use the findings to monitor and improve their programs; and

 - Provide a referral service for school leavers who appear to be experiencing difficulties in the transition process.

 How it works

-On Track data helps build a comprehensive picture of what happens to young people after they leave school.
-This assists the Victorian government improve school, career, local job and training services.
+On Track destination data helps provide a comprehensive picture of what happens to young people after they leave school.
+This assists the Victorian Government improve school, career, local job and training services.
 It also helps to develop the support available to young people, to ensure they have access to the guidance and skills they need to achieve their education and employment goals.

 Data and reports

 Destination data of school leavers for each Victorian school are available for download in VASS.
 VASS administrators can download their school report by using the menu

 SYSTEM ADMIN >Downloads.
 To see all available reports, enter On Track In the key words box and click on the

 These reports include analysis of the destinations of Victorian students shortly after they leave school from years 10, 11 and 12.
 They include:

 - destinations by gender, year level, socio economic status and regional areas